kata-ai/kata-platform-docs/docs/modules/module-list.md

 ## Omnichat Module

-The Omnichat Module connects customers to merchants via currently available messaging services in the market such as Facebook messenger (FB), Line, WhatsApp, Telegram, etc. It allows a merchant to gather all incoming messages from customers in one place and get back to them in no time.
+Kata Omnichat is a centralized dashboard where you can handle all incoming messages from any messaging channels.

 [**Read the Docs**](/modules/module-list/omnichat)